-What you won’t find is over shared familiar movies like Indiana Jones or Eat Pray Love type who sells you a dream.
+What you won’t find is over shared familiar movies like Indiana Jones or Eat Pray Love type.
 We went way beyond and found movies you might have never heard of, but they surely leave you in awe.

-These movies picture reality (many of them are based on real events) over Hollywood dream movies.
+These movies picture reality (many of them are based on real events) over dreams.

 To save you time, we’ve also included resources where exactly you can watch them!